This post is to give you all kinds of ideas on what to do for endo belly.

 DISCLAIMER: The items below are suggestions and people’s anecdotal solutions for endo belly.
 This is NOT intended to be medical advice!
 Please see my full disclaimer statement.

-The most effective way to get rid of endo belly
+The most effective way to get rid of endometriosis bloating

-Excision surgery (having endometriosis thoroughly cut out from the root) from a skilled expert is often the most effective way to improve endometriosis symptoms like endo belly.
+Excision surgery (having endometriosis thoroughly cut out from the root) from a skilled expert is thought to be the most effective way to improve endometriosis symptoms like endo belly.

 For many women in my groups, their endo belly completely resolved after they had this surgery.
 NOTE: It didn’t always happen overnight.